yarkhinephyo/15-445-database-systems-notes/20 - Database Recovery.md

 Scan forward from the log record containing the smallest "recLSN" in DPT.
 Redo the actions for each update or CLR log records as long as 1) the affected page is in DPT and 2) log record's LSN is equal or more than the page's "recLSN".

 To redo, reapply logged update and set the "pageLSN" to log record's LSN.
 No need logging!
+At the end of the phase, write TXN-END records for all committed transactions and remove them from ATT.

 <u>Undo phase</u>

 Undo all transactions that were active at the time of crash.
-Transactions with status "UNDO" after the analysis phase.
+Transactions with status "UNDO" in ATT after the analysis phase.

 Write a CLR for every modification.